mauro3/CORDS/Workshop-Reproducible-Research/lectures/L05_dependencies.md

 | **Distribution Format** | `.whl` (wheel, incl binaries) or `tar.gz` (source) | `.tar.gz` (source and/or binary) | `Pkg` will git clone from source, and download (binary) artifacts |
 | **Virtual Environment** | `venv`, `virtualenv`, `conda env` | `renv` | Built-in in the `Pkg` module |
 | **Dependency Management** | `requirements.txt` or `Pipfile` (`pip`), or `environment.yml` (`conda env`) or `pyproject.toml` (`poetry`) | `DESCRIPTION`, `NAMESPACE` | `Project.toml`, `Manifest.toml`, `Artifacts.toml` |

+This table is very much inspired by [The Scientific Coder article](https://scientificcoder.com/comparing-package-management-in-python-r-julia-and-rust) on package managers.

 Julia or R have built-in package managers which can be called within the REPL but Python package managers are called from outside the language.